Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Data Description

 \Fig{fig:BHcollect} shows the footprints for the 1,436 longwave infrared hyperspectral scenes collected along the plane orbit area.
 The sensor collected long-narrow images over the whole campus area, and many high resolution scenes for four specific areas where ground targets were installed.

 The number of pixels in each collected hyperspectral image varies from 7,998 to 464,400, with a mean value of 166,157.
 Each pixel has the at-sensor total radiance collected at 256 wavelength bands from $7.5\ \mu m$ to $13.5\ \mu m$ as well as two coordinates and one DEM value.
-This means that, on average, each image contains $166157*(256+3)$ spectral and spatial measurements.
-In addition to sensor measurements, metadata includes telemetry of the BH sensor, an approximate geo-location for the sensor and geolocation for some of the target pixels.
-Unfortunately, the metadata does not include the banking angle of the plane at the time of the collection, but only the angle of the instrument with respect to the axis of the plane.
+This means that, on average, each image contains $166,157*(256+3)$ spectral and spatial measurements.
+In addition to sensor measurements, metadata include telemetry of the BH sensor, approximate geo-locations for the sensor and some of the target pixels.
+Unfortunately, the metadata do not include the banking angle of the plane at the time of the collection, but only the angle of the instrument with respect to the axis of the plane.
 This angle was estimated through simple trigonometry, and used to correct the collection geometry angle.

-The data were calibrated according to sensor specifications, and the geometric relationship between the BH sensor and each pixel in the collected hyperspectral scenes were computed and expressed by the $range$, $angle$ parameters. \Table{tb:parasBH} lists all parameters and their values observed in BH collected images.
+The data were calibrated by the Harris Corporation according to sensor specifications, and the geometric relationship between the BH sensor and each pixel in the collected hyperspectral scenes were computed and expressed by the range, angle parameters. \Table{tb:parasBH} lists all parameters and their values observed in BH collected images.

 \Fig{fig:BHimages} shows 46 hyperspectral images taken during one loop of the plane.
 The blue and red points in the left plot are the centers of the sensor paths and the centers of corresponding pairs of images collected along sensor paths.
 There are always two images collected simultaneously because the BH sensor has two focal plane arrays.
-One orbit of collection occurs in approximate 5 minutes, during which time the atmosphere is assumed to be constant.
+One orbit of collection occurs in approximate five minutes intervals, during which time the atmosphere is invariant.
 The right plot in \Fig{fig:BHimages} is the spectral radiance map at $10.1\ \mu m$ in the unit of micro flick ($10^{-6}*[W cm^{-2} sr^{-1} um^{-1}]$).

 \Fig{fig:pixels} shows the process to extract pixels with known spectral emissivity from BH images as the training dataset.
-Red points and blue polygons in the left plot are 14 locations selected for the grass pixels and their corresponding hyperspectral images intersecting with them.
+Red points and green polygons in the left plot are 14 locations selected for the grass pixels and their corresponding hyperspectral images intersecting with them.
 Given each location, a $0.5\ m$ searching radius is used to extract nearby pixels from each overlaid image as the labelled data for grass, shown in the right plot.